-The office will call students to go to assemblies.
+The office will call students to go to assemblies and pep rallies.
 Students will be expected to move quickly to assigned areas in the auditorium or gym.
 All students must report directly to these assigned areas.
-Failure to comply with these requests will result in a student write-up to administration.
+Failure to comply with these requests will be treated as a class cut.

-Students are expected to show respect and courtesy at all times during assemblies.
-Assemblies are not only entertaining, but are also an important part of the educational process of our school.
+Students are expected to show respect and courtesy at all times during assemblies and pep rallies.
+Assemblies and pep rallies are not only entertaining, but are also an important part of the educational process of our school.
 For this reason, appropriate behavior is expected at all times.
 These behaviors include:

-- Standing/sitting when requested by the principal or assistant principal to show respect for the speakers or presenters. - Being quiet while the performers are addressing the audience. - Sitting in an appropriate manner, keeping feet off chairs and from blocking the aisles. - Not using any form of profanity or vulgarity including written, oral, or any obscene gestures. - All other school rules are enforced at this time.
+- Standing/sitting when requested by the principal or assistant principal to show respect for the speakers or presenters. - · Being quiet while the performers are addressing the audience. - Sitting in an appropriate manner, keeping feet off chairs and from blocking the aisles. - · Not using any form of profanity or vulgarity including written, oral, or any obscene gestures.